goodmove/PyRest/README.md

         # return rules information

 ```
-For the handler to be invoked, request url must be the following:
+For the handler to be invoked, request URL must be the following:
 `/messages/welcome_messages/rules`

+**Dynamic schema**

 In contrast, dynamic schema is parametrized and can also have strict type
 **Example:**